Archie3d/native_lang_id/README.md

-# Native language identification
+# Native language identification with TensorFlow

-This is a toy project experimenting with ML.
-The goal is to be  able to identify a native language of a non-native English speaker from their Reddit comments.
+Attempt to identify a native language (or country of origin) of a non-native English speaker from their Reddit comments.

-The model achieves about 43% accuracy on the provided validation dataset across 47 countries.
+The model achieves about 43% accuracy on the provided validation dataset across 47 classes (countries).
 ![accuracy](images/accuracy.png)

 > :warning: